akuney/asteroids/README.md

 By Andre Kuney and Sett Paing Oo

 The well-known arcade game, made using object-oriented JavaScript and Canvas drawing.
+Running the index.html file allows you to play the game.

 ###MovingObject